Ulcerative colitis - discharge

 - Exercise.
 Talk with your provider about an exercise plan that is right for you.

 - Try biofeedback to reduce muscle tension and slow your heart rate, deep breathing exercises, hypnosis, or other ways to relax.
-Examples include doing yoga, listening to music, reading, or soaking in a warm bath.
+Examples include doing yoga, listening to music, mindfulness, reading, or soaking in a warm bath.

 Drug Treatments